 The Reality of Living with a Stoma

-So, I had my radical cystectomy just over a year ago, and physically I have healed well.
-I had my first annual check up and all was good.
-So why was I feeling so darn fed up?
+I had my radical cystectomy just over a year ago and physically, I have healed well.
+I had my first annual check-up, and all was good.
+So, why was I feeling so darn fed up?

 Two important things to remember